Skip to main content

 How to prepare and file FBAR (FinCEN 114)

-You can fill out and submit the FBAR electronically through the BSA e-filing system (the Department of the Treasury), as it is a standalone form and not a part of your tax return.
+You can e-file your FBAR on your own since it is a standalone form and not submitted as part of your tax return.
 Refer to the U.S. Treasury instructions.

-However, we recommend letting TFX professionals handle this task for you because of the following reasons:
+However, we do not recommend doing it yourself for the following reasons:

-If you participate in the Streamlined Foreign Offshore Procedures, you will need to complete 3 standard Tax Questionnaires and 3 FBAR-only Questionnaires (a short version of our standard TQ).
+Note: if you participate in the Streamlined Foreign Offshore Procedures Program, you will need to complete three standard Tax Questionnaires and three FBAR-only Questionnaires (a short version of our standard TQ).
+In this case, you don't need to request our FBAR filing service — your six FBARs will be e-filed by your assigned tax preparer.

 Extension of time to file FBAR

-1. If all interest from foreign bank accounts was reported on the original returns, file the FBAR through the Delinquent FBAR submission procedures without amending your tax returns.
+1. If all interest from foreign bank accounts was reported on your original tax returns, file the FBAR using the Delinquent FBAR Submission Procedures without amending your tax returns.

-2. If interest from foreign accounts was not included in the tax returns, file amended returns and FBAR reports through the Streamlined Foreign Offshore Procedures (SFOP).
-For pricing information, refer to SFOP services pricing on our website.
+2. If interest from foreign accounts was not included in your tax returns, file amended tax returns and submit FBAR reports through the Streamlined Foreign Offshore Procedures (SFOP).
+For pricing details, please refer to SFOP services pricing on our website.

 'Acknowledged' is the final stage of the FBAR filing process.
 The Treasury does not 'accept' the report but merely buys it.
 If your tax preparer has provided you with a filing confirmation that says 'acknowledged,' please process the final signoff.